AndreasPK/vutinfth/README.txt

 Files
 -----
-build.bat          The batch file to generate all necessary files on Windows
+build-all.bat      The batch file to generate all necessary files on Windows
                      systems.
-build.sh           The batch file to generate all necessary files on Unix-based
+build-all.sh       The batch file to generate all necessary files on Unix-based
                      systems.
-example-ref.pdf    The reference solution for the compiled example document. example.tex        An LaTeX source file showing the use of the vutinfth
+build-thesis.bat   The batch file to generate the thesis on Windows systems. build-thesis.sh    The batch file to generate the thesis on Unix-based systems. example-ref.pdf    The reference solution for the compiled example document. example.tex        An LaTeX source file showing the use of the vutinfth
                      document class.